 1. Rent a Pocket Wifi Device

-A constant wifi connection is a must when traveling these days.
-You’ll need it to do research, convert currencies, use ride-sharing apps, stay connected on social media, etc. We never go anywhere now without renting a pocket wifi device first.
+A reliable wifi connection is a must these days.
+It’s important enough in our daily lives but when traveling, it’s a necessity.
+You’ll need it to do research, book rides on Grab, and learn how to say “where’s the best banh mi” in Vietnamese.
+Ren and I never ever go anywhere now without renting a pocket wifi device first.

 Follow this link to check out our 4-day Hanoi itinerary on Sygic Travel.
-You can also download a copy of our 2-week Vietnam itinerary in editable Word format by signing up for our FREE newsletter below.
+You can also download a copy of our 2-week Vietnam itinerary in editable Word format from our EAT-ineraries page.
 It goes north to south and covers Hanoi (including Ha Long Bay), Hoi An, and Saigon.

 3. Check for Discount Tickets

-There are many websites that offer discount passes to tours and services.
-The websites I’ve used the most are Klook and Kkday.
-They offer deals in many cities around the world, including Hanoi.
-On this trip, we bought three deals from Klook.
-We got vouchers for pocket wifi rental, a Hoa Lư and Tam Cốc day trip and an overnight luxury Ha Long Bay cruise.
+There are many online tour providers, but for Asia, my favorites are Klook and KKday.
+They offer a wide selection at the best prices.
+On this trip, we bought three deals from Klook – a Hoa Lư and Tam Cốc day trip, an overnight luxury Ha Long Bay cruise, and pocket wifi rental.
 We were happy with all of them.
 Follow these links for a complete list of Hanoi and Ha Long Bay deals on Klook and Kkday.
-You’ll often find interesting activities that you wouldn’t normally think of yourself so it’s definitely worth a look.

 4. Get Travel Insurance